HTTPArchive/almanac.httparchive.org/src/content/en/2022/jamstack.md

 We landed on the "CDN" aspect of the early definition of Jamstack: it doesn't have to be any specific CDN provider, but part of the definition is definitely the "pre-rendering" part, which implies: you're rendering something, and then caching it.
 So a Jamstack site should be cached (though whether you cache it yourself, or use a CDN, doesn't matter).

 That produces another edge-case: lots of sites are cached!
 Even completely dynamic sites often cache things for a few minutes to avoid load spikes, and lots of sites are served by CDNs these days, which are intrinsically a cache even if the site's architecture owes nothing to Jamstack patterns.
 So what's the difference between a normal cached site and a Jamstack site?
-We decided it meant a Jamstack site should be cacheable for a long time (see below for how we decided how long exactly counts as "a long time").
+We decided it meant a Jamstack site should be cacheable.

 ### Does a Jamstack site have to use JavaScript?